 Most batteries should be recycled, because they contain heavy metals like nickel, cadmium and lead which are hazardous to our health and the environment.
 Please do not recycle batteries at home in your mixed recycling cart, they can cause fires at the recycling sorting facilities.

-Below are a few recycling options, for a complete list of recyclers visit Metro's Find a Recycler website.
+A few recycling options, for a complete list of recyclers visit Metro's Find a Recycler website.

 Batteries Plus Bulbs